 It’s 1938.
 Hodge Backmaker is a bookish, seventeen-year-old farm-boy in Poughkeepsie, USA.
 He decides to leave home and travels to New York with vague plans to gain a university education.

 New York’s relative wealth amazes Hodge when compared to his poverty-stricken rural upbringing.
 New York buildings reach as high as ten storeys, there’s a railway, two streetcar lines and even a few steam-powered cars.
-Not knowing the city, Hodge wanders into trouble, is mugged and has his few possessions stolen.
+Not knowing the city, Hodge wanders into trouble, gets mugged and has his few possessions stolen.

 The next day, a penniless Hodge’s only option is to join the ‘Grand Army’, an underground, anti-Confederate group.
 Hodge works for their printer, producing pamphlets and propaganda.
-He meets an indentured servant girl and falls in barely-requited love.
+He meets an indentured servant girl and falls in, barely requited, love.
 He also makes friends with a Haitian diplomat.
-When Hodge’s girlfriend finds out that he’s friends with a non-white she’s appalled and drops him.
+When Hodge’s girlfriend finds out that he’s friends with a non-white, she’s appalled and drops him.

-Hodge though is still determined to become a student and moves to a university called Haggershaven.
+Hodge is determined to become a student and moves to a university called Haggershaven.
 On the way, he witnesses highwaymen holding up a stagecoach.
 Although the highwaymen murder most of the passengers, one, Caterina, survives, though struck dumb.
 Hodge carries her to Haggershaven where she ends up being treated.
 Years later, when she recovers, Hodge marries her.

 One of the other researchers at Haggershaven is Barbara, the daughter of the provost.
 Though highly unstable, she’s also a mathematical genius, and is investigating the equivalence of space, time and matter.
-Hodge researches the ‘War of Southron Independence’ and how the Confederates came to win it.
+Hodge himself researches the ‘War of Southron Independence’ and how the Confederates came to win it.
 He gains a reputation as a historian and publishes a volume of his history of the war, called Chancellorsville and After.

 Reaching the battlefield, [blackout]Hodge takes his place near two hills called the Round Tops.
 This is the critical position of the battle, as Confederate control of the Round Tops enabled them to flank the Union forces and destroy them.[/blackout]